 This workshop familiarises and deepens understanding of the Department’s Assessment Advice in relation to curriculum planning.
 The workshop takes approximately 90 minutes to complete and can be delivered in sections.
 This workshop consists of a PowerPoint presentation and two worksheets.

-The Assessment Advice presentation (PPT - 621Kb) outlines the key concepts underlying effective assessment.
+Assessment Advice presentation (ppt - 640.5kb) - this outlines the key concepts underlying effective assessment.
 Principals and leadership teams can present the PowerPoint slideshows to staff to familiarise them with the concepts of assessment for, as and of learning.
 It includes questions and activities as well as speaker notes.

-Notes for the Assessment Advice PowerPoint presentation (Word - 57Kb) provide a complete set of the notes on each of the slides in this presentation.
+Notes for the Assessment Advice PowerPoint presentation (doc - 77.5kb) - this provides a complete set of the notes on each of the slides in this presentation.

-Worksheet 1 (Word - 28Kb) assists teachers to compare their current understanding of assessment with the Victorian Department of Education’s Assessment Advice and supports Slide 5 of the ‘Assessment Advice’ PowerPoint presentation.
+Worksheet 1 (doc - 46.5kb) - this assists teachers to compare their current understanding of assessment with the Victorian Department of Education's Assessment Advice and supports Slide 5 of the 'Assessment Advice' PowerPoint presentation.

-Worksheet 2 (Word - 26Kb) is a Y-Chart to be used on slides on 11, 15 and 20-24.
+Worksheet 2 (doc - 45.5kb) - this is a Y-Chart to be used on slides on 11, 15 and 20-24.
 This tool allows teachers to list assessment approaches for each type of assessment, assessment for learning, assessment as learning and assessment of learning.

 The following discussion starters are for use in a staff meeting or as a professional development activity.
 They are extracts from recent research into assessment and have a number of questions to encourage thinking and discussion on assessment for, as and of learning.
 The questions are a starter only and more can be added.